Eterea/blender/docs/tips.md

 [Fill any Object with Fluid in Blender [Mantaflow] | English - YouTube](https://www.youtube.com/watch?v=3ud6Hozy0vw)

----

 ## GREASE PENCIL

-**Tip for a Grease Pencil stroke:** set the 3D cursor to your vertex by selecting it and then using Shift+S and then Cursor -> Selection and then read the 3D cursor position in the View panel, View Properties.
+**Tip for a Grease Pencil stroke:** set the 3D cursor to your vertex by selecting it and then using **Shift+S** and then Cursor -> Selection and then read the 3D cursor position in the View panel, View Properties.

-To change Radius for any GP stroke (or selected GP vert) use Alt-S. Like in radius for Curves
+To change Radius for any GP stroke (or selected GP vert) use **Alt-S**.
+Like in radius for Curves

 [Applying gradient as stroke is drawn (Grease Pencil, Blender) - YouTube](https://www.youtube.com/watch?v=0-zqwUTNEUI)

----

 ## COLLECTIONS, HIERARCHY & OUTLINER

 ### About collections and hierarchies with common parents but uncommon siblings

-### Question
+#### Strange situation for a Blender newbie

-I have this scene in Blender
+Imagine this scene in Blender

 - Collection 1 with these items: a parent Empty with 2 objects: a Cube and a Sphere